datene/chicken/README.md

 - [x] Change the end date to dd/mm/yy instead of a full stamp!!
 Figure out why it is going back in time three days
 - [ ] Add styling to email
 - [ ] edit and new challenge: styling
-- [ ] show challenge: balken moeten kloppen, + score meter
+- [x] show challenge: balken moeten kloppen, + score meter
-- [ ] Pagina maken waar vanuit de mail wordt doorgelinkt om zo te kunnen accepteren of afwijzen (routes)
+- [x] Pagina maken waar vanuit de mail wordt doorgelinkt om zo te kunnen accepteren of afwijzen (routes)
 - [ ] NAVBAR staat nog op stand waarbij het iets moet doen als ie klein word (colom xs die reageert ergens)
 - [x] waarden in show aanpassen aan ingevulde velden
-- [ ] my logged hours change the size of my image
+- [x] my logged hours change the size of my image
+- [ ] Start date not in the past!
+- [ ] Changing of the image should have a maximum
+- [ ] Get variables on Dashboard page so they can be stiled1
 _________________________________________________________